 PHYS 142 Physics Lab I (1 cr)

-To be taken concurrently with PHYS 141.
 Experiments designed to supplement the lecture course and to provide proficiency in the methods of measurements, the analysis and presentation of data and the interpretation of results.
-F celestial objects which include our Sun, various other star systems, birth and death of stars, celestial distances, black holes, active galaxies, life in the universe, etc. Math topics are integrated as appropriate.
-Lectures and labs are integrated.
+Corequisite: PHYS 141.

 PHYS 207 Astronomy II (3 crs)